gw20000/TS/TS-advanced-1- deeply understanding of class and interface —— OOP overview.md

 TS-advanced-1- deeply understanding of class and interface —— OOP overview

-OOP is a programming mindset
+OOP is a programming mindset—— a mindset model for programming —— a mindset model for thinking about how to develop the whole program

 OOP conceptions: